TheEt1234/libox_controller/DOCS.md

 The environment is mostly handled by libox, see [libox's env_docs.md](https://github.com/TheEt1234/libox/blob/master/env_docs.md) for the docs of that....

-# But what isn't handled by libox:
+# But what isn't handled by libox (is given by this mod):

 * pin - the mesecons INPUT table
 * port - the mesecons OUTPUT table